Flow States

-Flow States is an album by reed players Marshall Allen, Roscoe Mitchell, and Scott Robinson, and drummer Milford Graves.
+Flow States is an album by reed players Marshall Allen, Roscoe Mitchell, Scott Robinson, drummer Milford Graves, Jason Alanis, and Ian Randolph.
 It was recorded at ScienSonic Laboratories in Teaneck, New Jersey on April 21, 2015, and was released in 2020 by the ScienSonic label.
 The album captured the first occasion on which Mitchell played with either Allen or Graves.
 It was recorded one day after the ScienSonic session that produced the album Heliosonic Toneways, on which both Allen and Robinson performed.